 Our Irish Swift population is declining rapidly due to a lack of suitable cavities in modern buildings, because of roof repairs and building renovations, and impacts from climate change and falling numbers of insects for food.
 The bird is currently red-listed, meaning it is of high conservation concern in Ireland and across Europe.
 “Installing nest boxes to support existing colonies of birds are the best way to help prevent a further decline,” says Terrence Cassidy of BWI Meath Branch.
 “This a great site in the centre of Navan town for 12 pairs of Swifts, which will be an invaluable support to the Swifts who make Navan their home.”

 Whether you'd like to just learn more about these fascinating birds, install your own swift boxes or simply donate to this worthy project please reach out.
 We'd love to connect you with our Wild About Navan wildlife expert.

 Lynda Huxley Swift conservation expert launched our inaugural speaker series on 14 April 2021.
 View her talk here.

-This project is supported by The Community Foundation for Ireland and Meath County Council.
+This project is generously supported by The Community Foundation for Ireland and Meath County Council.